jacobdadoun/jacobdadoun/README.md

 👨‍🎓  I'm in my 5th semester at [Touro College](https://www.touro.edu/).
 Working on my Bachelor of Science for CompuSci

--  This semester I'm taking up new heights while learning Computer Methodology, Operating Systems, Advanced OOP and Android Development
+-  This semester I'm taking up new heights while learning Computer Methodology, Operating Systems (with C++), Advanced OOP (with C#) and Android Development (Java & Android API)

 📦 Currently working on a product inventory application